Peterhead: 20th and 21st centuries

 South Harbour was deepened between 1906 and 1908.
 The Harbour of Refuge (Admiralty Backwaters) was begun in 1886 by Sir John Coode.
 It was built by convict labour.

 The present harbour, now a Category B listed structure, has two massive breakwaters, enclosing an area of approximately 300 acre in Peterhead Bay.
-The south breakwater, about 2700 ft long, was constructed in 1892–1912 using convict labour from the prison.
+The south breakwater, about 2700 ft long, was constructed between 1892 and 1912 using convict labour from the prison.
 Peterhead was, and remains, an important fishing port, and the breakwater gave it an advantage over other fishing ports.
-The north breakwater, constructed 1912–1956, is approximately 1500 ft long.
+The north breakwater, constructed between 1912 and 1956, is approximately 1500 ft long.

 Peterhead was a Jacobite-supporting town in the Jacobite risings of 1715 and 1745.
 In particular, it was one of the Episcopalian north-eastern ports where reinforcements, plus money and equipment, were periodically landed from France during the Forty-Five.

+During World War II, Peterhead was bombed 28 times by Nazi Germany bombers, ranking it as the second-most-bombed location in Britain, after London.
+Aberdeen, which is close to the town and a more logical target of the bombers, was bombed 24 times.
+(Peterhead was bombed so much because it was the first built-up area Nazi bombers saw when flying raids against Scotland.)

-A new phase of growth was initiated in the 1970s with Peterhead becoming a major oil industry service centre, and the completion of the nearby St Fergus gas terminal.
+A new phase of growth was initiated in the 1970s with Peterhead becoming a major oil-industry service centre, and the completion of the nearby St Fergus gas terminal.
 At this time, considerable land holdings were allocated for industrial development.

 From the 1990s onward, the town has suffered from several high-profile company closures and is facing a number of pressures, including Common Fisheries Policy reforms.
 However, it retains a relatively diverse economy, including food processing, textiles, service industries and, still importantly, fishing.
-(Over 163,000 tonnes of fish and shellfish, with a value of around £179m, were landed at Peterhead in 2017, employing around 700 fishermen.)
+(Over 193,000 tonnes of fish and shellfish, with a value of around £232m, were landed at Peterhead in 2023, employing around 700 fishermen.)
 The Peterhead Port Authority plans to extend the northern breakwater as a stimulus to the town's economic development.
-In addition, to assist with business diversification and town centre environmental improvements, the 'Peterhead Project' initiative under the Aberdeenshire Towns Partnership brings together the Council, Scottish Enterprise Grampian, Communities Scotland, commerce and community representatives.
+In addition, to assist with business diversification and town centre environmental improvements, the 'Peterhead Project' initiative, under the Aberdeenshire Towns Partnership, brings together the Council, Scottish Enterprise Grampian, Communities Scotland, commerce and community representatives.

 The town's port remains the largest for landings in the United Kingdom.
 According to a 2019 UK sea fisheries statistical survey, Peterhead Port's catch size for the year was 132,000 tonnes.
 Nearby Fraserburgh was third, behind Lerwick.
 It was placed 14th in the list of number of fishers based at each port.